Skip to content

 Predictability pay

-Employers must pay time and half pay for any hours worked for shifts that are less than 11 hours apart.
+Employers must pay time and a half pay for any hours worked for shifts that are less than 11 hours apart.
+Employees have the right to decline shifts less than 11 hours apart.

 Exceptions